vngrs-ai/vnlp/docs/source/index.md

 **VNLP** is a Python library for developers working on Turkish NLP.

-It implements *state of the art* research papers in an efficient manner with an *intuitive* API to allow inference.
+It implements the *state of the art* research papers in an efficient manner with an *intuitive* API to allow inference.

 - Try the `Demo <https://vnlp.io/demo>`_.
 - See the `Official Website <https://vnlp.io/>`_.